akamai/cli-netstorage/README.md

-# AkamaiConfigKit - PREVIEW

-*NOTE:* This is a preview release.
-There are various limitations and we're still working on feature completeness.
-We will respond to opened issues promptly during business hours.
-Caveats can be found at the [bottom](#caveats) of this readme file.

-## Get Started
-To get started using the library, you will need to set up your system for a local install.
-A docker image is coming soon.

-### Local Install
+# Akamai CLI for Property Manager

+*NOTE:* This tool is intended to be installed via the Akamai CLI package manager, which can be retrieved from the releases page of the [Akamai CLI](https://github.com/akamai/cli) tool.

+### Local Install, if you choose not to use the akamai package manager
 * Node 7
-* npm install
+* npm install after *every* update
 * Ensure that the 'bin' subdirectory is in your path

 ### Credentials